braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/initial_sdk_setup/installation_methods/cocoapods.md

 #### Subspecs

-We recommend that integrators import our full SDK as outlined above.
+We recommend that integrators import our full SDK.
 However, if you are certain that you are only going to integrate a particular Braze feature, you can import just the desired UI subspec instead of the full SDK.

 | Subspec | Details |
 | ------- | ------- |